whisper-of-death/Silver-Rain/README.md

 Library distributed under the MIT license.

-All demos protected by copyright law.
+All examples protected by copyright law.